The TraceParts CAD model library comes to the aid of researchers in the Computer Science Department at Stanford University, United States.

 In addition to Sung and Guibas, the research team is comprised of Lingxiao Li, Anastasia Dubrovina, and Li Yi at Stanford university.
 This research work will be presented at CVPR 2019, a top-tier computer vision conference, which will be held in Long beach, California, USA, between June 16 and 20, 2019.

-TraceParts offers digital marketing services to help part vendors, 3D printing suppliers, software and computer hardware vendors promote their products and services and generate high-quality B2B sales leads.
+TraceParts’ comprehensive Digital Marketing Services help part manufacturers and distributors, 3D printing & rapid-prototyping suppliers, CAD/CAM/CAE/ECAD software and computer hardware vendors promote their products and services and generate highly qualified sales leads.